stounfo/notes/knowledge/adding-words-in-english.md

 **Noun**

 - Multiple meanings
-- Countable or/and uncountable
+- Countable or/and uncountable, if countable:
+    - singular
-    - if countable, singular and plural
+    - plural
 - Commonly used prepositions (roof of, entrance to)
 - Antonyms
 - Common collocations